 As dementia progresses in the older adult, an increase in delusions and harboring suspicions about others may occur.
 Dealing with an older loved one who has become suspicious or delusional can present challenges for family caregivers and can also be very emotional, especially for adult children caring for aging parents.

-If you provide home care for a elder loved one with dementia, here are a few tips for how to effectively address suspicious behaviors and delusions.
+For those who provide home care, Albuquerque caregivers have shared a few tips for how to effectively address suspicious behaviors and delusions.

 - Try Not to Feel Offended – Family members may feel offended when their loved one accuses them of stealing or other negative behaviors, but it is important to realize that this is an unfortunate part of the disease process.
 Learning to dismiss the accusations is important when trying to cope with the senior’s altered thinking process.